egonozer/AGEnt/README.txt

 - loci.txt (if annotated genbank file was provided for the query genome) List of coding sequences found in the core genome.
-"*.accessory_loci.txt": Accessory genome coding sequences for the indicated strain "*.core_loci.txt": Core genome coding sequences for the indicated strain __Column headers and descriptions:__
+"*.accessory_loci.txt": Accessory genome coding sequences for the indicated strain "*.core_loci.txt": Core genome coding sequences for the indicated strain [optional: see -b above] __Column headers and descriptions:__
 "locus_id": locusID of gene
 "gen_contig_id": Source strain contig ID